kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 ```

 ## Some Evidence from Moisture Mode Perspective
 On the other hand, there are also evidences supporting the moisture mode framework.
-First, the weak temperature gradient approximation is more solid on intraseasonal time scales (i.e., $w\frac{N^2}{g}=\frac{Q}{c_p T}$ is a better approximation on intraseasonal timescales than wave time scales).
-Second,
+First, the weak temperature gradient approximation (i.e., $w\frac{N^2}{g}=\frac{Q}{c_p T}$ is a better approximation on intraseasonal timescales than wave time scales).
+This indicates that the dynamics are nearly in a state of equilibrium.
+Second, the moistening/drying in the lower troposphere ($\sim$700-hPa) has an equivalent contribution to the residual of the column process (i.e., vertical moisture advection balanced by the physical processes), suggesting what happens on horizontal directions is equally important.